Alleckz/android-spashscreen/readme.md

 </resources>
 ```

-Configure this as your splash activity’s theme in your AndroidManifest.xml:
+Configure this as your splash activity’s theme in your `android-spashscreen/app/src/main/AndroidManifest.xml`:

 ```xml
 (...)